iancaragol/with/content/posts/japan-daisetuzan/index.md

 On the way back down, I got to practice my Jack Sparrow run.
 The top of Kurodake was now packed with people, and the trail had become a solid sheet of ice from hundreds of feet.
 There are two ways to approach this type of trail.

 1. With caution, each step placed carefully on the least slippery patch of ice
-2. In a constant state of falling, but, if you ever actually fall, are you really falling?
+2. In a constant state of falling, but, if you never hit the ground, are you really falling?

 I put on the Pirates of the Caribbean soundtrack and opted for option 2.
 You just have do your best Jack Sparrow impression and trust your feet.
 I did slip twice, but I made it down in record time!

 I was too stubborn to take the tram down, which the exact same mistake I made when I hiked Takayama while I was studying abroad in Tokyo.
-I decided not to take the cable car down and ended up hiking several miles down, on a forgotten trail.
+Back then I decided not to take the cable car down and ended up hiking several miles down, on a forgotten trail.
 Then I missed the last bus to the station and a stranger was kind enough to give me a ride.

 It turns out - 8 years later - I have not learned my lesson.